themarcusaurelius/Metricbeat/README.md

 Elasticsearch API Endpoint: _PLACEHOLDER_API_ENDPOINT_
 ```

+**You should now be sending data to your Vizion Elastic app.
+Check the ```Discover``` tab for data**

 ##### Linux:

-To install and configure Metricbeat on linux servers, enter the following into your console.
+1. !nstall and configure Metricbeat

+Enter the following script into the console.
 Make sure you are using elevated privileges for the install.

 ````CSS
 curl https://olympus-io.github.io/vizion.ai/beat-install-scripts/install-config-metricbeat.sh > install-config-metricbeat.sh; chmod a+x  install-config-metricbeat.sh; ./install-config-metricbeat.sh _PLACEHOLDER_API_ENDPOINT_